 How we work with the EU

-- The Development working party (CODEV) deals with general aspects of development co-operation such as international commitments, aid effectiveness and policy coherence.
+- The Development Working Party (CODEV) deals with general aspects of development co-operation such as international commitments, aid effectiveness and policy coherence.
 It covers a variety of topics, including gender equality and reproductive health and crosscutting issues such as trade and development and environment

 Our partner countries

-As well as engaging with the EU in Brussels, we also work in close co-operation with EU delegations and other EU Member State missions our partner countries.
+As well as engaging with the EU in Brussels, we also work in close co-operation with EU delegations and other EU Member State missions in our partner countries.

 The Future of EU Development Policy:

 The European Consensus on Development is a shared vision and framework for action for development cooperation for the European Union (EU) and its Member States.
 It is a blueprint which aligns the Union's development policy with the 2030 Agenda for Sustainable Development.
 Download